Myohannn/Resume_Chain/README.md

 ## Introduction

-This project is an implementation of data sharing application between Ethereum and Hyperledger Fabric, which can also be regarded as the blockchain interoperability between permissionless blockchain and permissioned blockchain.
+This project is an implementation of data sharing application between Ethereum and Hyperledger Fabric.
+It can also be regarded as the blockchain interoperability between permissionless blockchain and permissioned blockchain.
 Please feel free to clone it for testing and development purposes.

 ## Installation Guide